gruberse/opti-flex/README.md

 # opti-flex

 ## Implementation of the Optimizer
 - The folder app contains the source code.
+The main.py file is the application file.
 - The folder test_data contains synthetic optimization files for demonstration.
 The subfolders obfuscation_<obfuscation_type> provide additional optimization files for demonstrating obfuscation.
 For each obfuscation type, the corresponding subfolder contains two optimization files: one configured for use with the Privacy Engine, and another configured for simulating the Privacy Engine.
 - The Docker file may be used to create an image of the Optimizer
 - The requirements file contains the requirements to be installed.